 Our series of subject-based handbooks (PDF format; $4.99 each) provide information and advice from authors, literary agents, editors, and publishers.
 Now available: The Poets & Writers Guide to Publicity and Promotion, The Poets & Writers Guide to the Book Deal, The Poets & Writers Guide to Literary Agents, The Poets & Writers Guide to MFA Programs, and The Poets & Writers Guide to Writing Contests.

-Poets & Writers lists readings, workshops, and other literary events held in cities across the country.
-Whether you are an author on book tour or the curator of a reading series, the Literary Events Calendar can help you find your audience.
+Poets & Writers lists readings and other literary events held online and in person.
+Whether you are an author on a book tour or the curator of a reading series, the Literary Events Calendar can help you find your audience.

 Research newspapers, magazines, websites, and other publications that consistently publish book reviews using the Review Outlets database, which includes information about publishing schedules, submission guidelines, fees, and more.